OsmanKAYI/full-stack-roadmap/javascript/quasar/README.md

 To get started with Quasar, you can follow these steps:

-1. Install Node.js and npm if you haven't already.
+### 1. Install Node.js and npm if you haven't already

-2. Install Quasar CLI globally using npm:
+### 2. Install Quasar CLI globally using npm

 ```bash
 npm install -g @quasar/cli
 ```

-3. Create a new Quasar project:
+### 3. Create a new Quasar project

 ```bash
 quasar create my-project
 ```

-4. Navigate to your project directory and start the development server:
+### 4. Navigate to your project directory and start the development server

 ```bash
 cd my-project
 quasar dev
 ```

-5. Open your browser and navigate to [localhost:8080](http://localhost:8080) to see your Quasar application running.
+### 5. Open your browser and navigate to [localhost:8080](http://localhost:8080) to see your Quasar application running

 For more detailed instructions and documentation, please visit the [Quasar documentation](https://quasar.dev).